bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 I wanted to see if I could turn the affiliation list attached to each paper into a similar map to sort visualize the "pulse of research".
 My goal it to create a map akin to the seismic map above where the size of the node is proportional to the number of papers from a given institute or university.
 To my knowledge, this hasn't been done before and seemed like a fairly tractable problem.

 I didn't want to spend much time developing the mapping library so I went searching for a library which has taken care of that for me.
 I discovered [Folium](https://github.com/python-visualization/folium) which is fantastic tool for mapping and very versatile.
+It uses other fantastic tools such as [Leaflet](http://leafletjs.com/), [MapBox](https://www.mapbox.com/) and [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100).
+I highly recommend you check them out if you're interested in digital cartography.

 First I needed to get the papers that have been published in the past month.